cheapjack/whitcraft/README.md

 Internal (private) | `whitcraft.playat.ch` | 19135 | <ul><li>[x] </li> | `1.6dev-52 (API 1.13)` | `v0.13.1 alpha` | `v0.13.1 alpha`
 External (public) | `whitcraft.uk` | 19135 | <ul><li>[x] </li> | `1.6dev-52 (API 1.13)` | `v0.13.1 alpha` | `v0.13.1 alpha`

+### What's on the repo

+We've included the bare bones of a linux setup on the repo here but have wiped any essential data like passwords and `ops` data.
+If you want to setup your own version of the gallery you can use the map region files included by cloning the repo and downloading the latest PHP Binaries and `PocketMine-MP.phar` files from the [Jenkins Repo](http://jenkins.pocketmine.net/) and follow the instructions on [PocketMine](http://www.pocketmine.net/) or for more detail on running your own pocketmine server, [Read The Docs](https://pocketmine-mp.readthedocs.org/en/latest/).

+**Happy Crafting!**